Meriel Forbes: Life and career

 In 1959 Forbes took the part of the Duchess of Clausonnes in Noël Coward's Look After Lulu.
 The title role was played by her old friend Vivien Leigh, whose marriage to Laurence Olivier was on the verge of breakdown; Forbes devoted much time to supporting and comforting her.
 In 1962, Forbes played Lady Sneerwell to Richardson's Sir Peter Teazle in John Gielgud's production of The School For Scandal in London, New York and on a North American tour.
 Husband and wife were together again in 1964 as Bottom and Titania in A Midsummer Night's Dream, in a tour sponsored by the British Council, playing in South America, Lisbon, Paris, Madrid and Athens.

 In 1967 husband and wife appeared together in a BBC television series, with Richardson playing Lord Emsworth in dramatisations of P G Wodehouse's Blandings Castle stories, and Forbes playing Emsworth's bossy sister Constance.
 Their co-star was Stanley Holloway as the butler, Beach.
 The performances divided critical opinion.
 The Times thought the stars "a sheer delight ... situation comedy is joy in their hands".
 The reviewers in The Guardian and The Observer thought the three too theatrical to be effective on the small screen.
 After fourteen films since 1934, her last screen role was in Oh!
 What a Lovely War (1969).

 In 1973–74 Richardson and Forbes toured the comedy Lloyd George Knew My Father in Australia and North America, with Forbes in the role of Lady Boothroyd previously played in the West End by Peggy Ashcroft, and later by Celia Johnson.

 The Richardsons lived in a large house near Regent's Park.
 After her husband died in 1983, Forbes moved to Belgravia.
 She was an enthusiastic supporter of theatrical charities.
 In 1994 she gave a lunch at the Connaught Hotel to mark Gielgud's ninetieth birthday.
-Her son predeceased her.
+Her son Charles (1945–98) predeceased her.

-Forbes died in London at the age of eighty-six.
+Forbes died in London at the age of 86.